-A novel telescope proposed by UNC astronomer Nick Law will take images of the whole sky every two minutes to look for exoplanets transiting in front of their host stars and other transient events.
-The project has been featured in MIT Technology Review and is in line to receive funding from the National Science Foundation.
+A novel telescope proposed by UNC astronomer Nick Law will take images of the whole sky every two minutes to look for exoplanets transiting in front of their host stars, and other transient events.
+The project has been fully funded by the NSF Advanced Technologies and Instrumentation (ATI) program and has been featured in MIT Technology Review.

 Astronomers have discovered what is quite possibly the coldest, faintest white dwarf star ever observed.
 Its carbon has cooled to a point that it has crystallized, creating what is essentially a “diamond” in space that is roughly the size of earth.
 UNC-CH graduate student Bart Dunlap contributed to the research that led to this finding.